Mikhail Gorbachev's death mourned as passing of rare leader | Politics

 German President Frank-Walter Steinmeier echoed Scholz's praise.

+UN Secretary-General Antonio Guterres called him "a one-of-a kind statesman who changed the course of history" and "did more than any other individual to bring about the peaceful end of the Cold War".

+"The world has lost a towering global leader, committed multilateralist, and tireless advocate for peace," the UN chief said in a statement.

-Guterres quoted Gorbachev's observation in his 1990 Nobel Peace Prize speech that "peace is not unity in similarity but unity in diversity."
-"He put this vital insight into practice by pursuing the path of negotiation, reform, transparency and disarmament," the U.N. chief said.
+Guterres quoted Gorbachev's observation in his 1990 Nobel Peace Prize speech that "peace is not unity in similarity but unity in diversity".

+"He put this vital insight into practice by pursuing the path of negotiation, reform, transparency and disarmament," the UN chief said.

 Gorbachev's contemporaries pointed to the end of the Cold War as one of his achievements.

 "Mikhail Gorbachev played a critical role in the peaceful end to the Cold War.
-At home, he was a figure of historical importance, but not in the way he intended,'' said Robert M. Gates, who headed the CIA from 1991 to 1993 and later became U.S. defense secretary.
+At home, he was a figure of historical importance, but not in the way he intended,'' said Robert M. Gates, who headed the CIA from 1991 to 1993 and later became US defence secretary.

 "The curtain has come down on one of the world's most significant leaders.
 He was a pivotal figure at a defining moment.
 When the world saw conflict and stalemate, he saw peace and possibility,'' Australian Treasurer Jim Chalmers said at a news conference.